Beefsteaks Red & Rose (Lg)

 1. 1884 – original seeds discovered by Mr. James Lyde Williamson in some debris after the big Ohio River flood in friendly West Virginia!
 Lg. pink regular tomato flavored beefsteak.
 Has always produced very well for me.

 2. Abraham Lincoln – BuckBee’s seed farm in Illinois introduced this popular variety in 1933.
 Each cluster has as many as 9 bright red fruits, each weighing 1 to 2 lbs.
 Round & smooth, rather than ribbed.
 Very meaty with few seeds.
 Taste is mild, but not bland.
 Foliage has a bronze tinge.
 Ind.
-77 days Pkt…$3.00
+77 days Limited!
+Pkt…$3.00

 4. Baca’s Large Bumpy Pink – obtained from my mother-in-law, whom obtained it from her homeland in Croatia.
 A super-sized deep pink tomato with some huge bumps to match.
 Vines are vigorous and productive from years of selections.
 Juicy, mild yet very tasty.
 Ind.
 85 days